jpdjere/GrokkingSystemDesign/Chapter 5 - Back-of-the-envelope Calculations.md

 **Why does a key-value store serve an order of magnitude more QPS compared to a SQL databes?**

 Because a typical key-value stores has a simpler API (`put` and `get`) compared to a relational database query that needs to go through query planning before query execution.
-Similarly, in-memory **caches**, have `read` and `write` operations, which are simpler than a DB or key-value query.
+Similarly, **in-memory caches in RAM**, have `read` and `write` operations, which are simpler than a DB or key-value query.

 **We need to keep the relative benefits of these systems (relational DB, key-value store and in-memory cache)**

+### Request types

+While estimating the number of requests a server can handle, we don't get into the details of what kind of requests we're going to calculate for.
+But in realy, all requests are not the same.
+Workloads (client requests) can be broadly classified into thre categories:

+1. **CPI-bound requests:** Depend primarily on the processor of a node.